RL Blog

 With cyber rapidly declaring itself as a full fledged domain of conflict, NATO is moving to solidify its role in countering Russian attacks on its members.
 As Politico reported, NATO members meeting in Madrid agreed to create a “virtual rapid response cyber capability” to counter Russian cyberattacks in Ukraine, That comes amid concerns that Moscow may target the United States and other NATO countries in retaliation for assistance to Ukraine.
 Under the new plan, NATO will act as a coordination platform for offering national assets to build and exercise a virtual rapid response cyber capability to respond to a serious cyber-attack.
 The United States will offer robust national capabilities as part of this support network, according to a statement on the summit released by the Whitehouse.

-[ Get key takeaways from a survey of 300+ professionals on software security.
-Plus: Download the related report: Flying Blind: Firms Struggle to Detect Software Supply Chain Attacks ]
+Get software security key takeaways from a survey of 300+ professionals Download the related report: Flying Blind: Firms Struggle to Detect Software Supply Chain Attacks

 The stories we’re paying attention to this week